devsemih/devsemih/README.md

 - 👋 Hi, I’m Semih
-- 🌱 I’m currently working on gamerpazar.com
+- 🌱 I’m currently working on indie stuffs.
-- 📫 How to reach me semih@gamerpazar.com
+- 📫 How to reach me hello@oregen.io

 <!---
 devsemih/devsemih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.